- 1.FOOT CORRECTION part 1: ARCH SUPPORT

 One last word and a declaration of interest.
 We manufacture shims.
 So do Specialized and Speedplay.
 Speedplay manufacture shims for their pedal systems only and there is no problem with them other than lack of choice of thicknesses, 3.5mm is it.
 Specialized manufacture 3mm shims to suit a variety of pedal systems.
 Specialized shims, like Specialized in shoe wedges, present a Material Challenge to the nervous system.
 (For more about Material Challenges click here and here.)
 If you are sceptical about my motivations in saying this, you are not the first.
 All I can say is this; Specialized frames, seats, shoes and insoles are fine in this regard, but their shims and in shoe wedges are not.
 I will demonstrate this on request and have done so, I would guess, several thousand times.
 Including to some clients who own stores that sell Specialized products and subscribe to the BG fit system.
 There is also a second problem with Specialized cleat shims.
 The shape closely follows the outline of the cleat they are intended to sit under.
 This is the same mistake that I made with our first generation of shims many years ago.
 If multiple Specialized shims are are used, pedal entry can range from easy to difficult to impossible depending on rider and pedal system.

 That is it for shimming.
-There will be a Foot Correction part 4 – Pedal Spacing, in the near future.
+There will be a Foot Correction part 4 – Foot Separation distance, in the near future.

 COMFORT + EFFICIENCY = PERFORMANCE